Nilotpal-Hajong/NCX--Ultimate-DIY-Hack-PC/readme1.md

 # NCX--Ultimate-DIY-Hack-PC

+Welcome to the NCX Project — a fully modular, upgradeable, open-source PC framework built for makers, recyclers, and tech DIY enthusiasts.

+---
 **Modular, multi-core, hacker-grade cyberdeck** built from scratch.
 Inspired by curiosity, upgraded with imagination, and designed through AI-powered planning with ChatGPT.